More images of Chinese Evergreen

 The genus Aglaonema contains over 20 species of tropical and subtropical evergreen perennials from Asia and New Guinea, typically referred to as Chinese evergreens.
 They are widely cultivated as houseplants for their attractive, often variegated foliage in dramatic colours.
-They make good houseplants due to their ability to survive in low light conditions, but do not tolerate cold temperatures well.
-In Asia, they were thought to bring luck and have been cultivated as ornamental specimens.
+Aglaonema make good houseplants due to their ability to survive in low light conditions, but do not tolerate cold temperatures well.
+In Asia, they were thought to bring luck and are popular as ornamental specimens.
 Upon introduction to the Western world in 1885, they have been extensively cultivated, hybridised and selectively bred into a wide variety of cultivars.

 Divide in spring.

 Propagation is by division or stem cuttings in the summer.

 Grown for their foliage primarily.
 Popular houseplants, as they can tolerate low levels of light.
 Grown as luck-giving plants in Asia.
 Introduced to the West in 1885.
 The genus name comes from the Greek genus name : Greek word 'aglaos', which means 'shining' or 'splendid' and the Greek word 'nƒìma', which means 'thread' and refers to the clusters of thick stamens along its spadices.